matthewkling/treeshift/README.md

-# TreeFlux
+# TreeShift

 <!-- badges: start -->

 <!-- badges: end -->

-This repo contains source code for the `TreeFlux` Shiny app.
+This repo contains source code for the `TreeShift` Shiny app.